 I was startled by a voice behind me and I swiftly turned around.
-I did not recognize the voice immediately, though it was in perfect English with not a hint of an accent, but his tall and slender figure, those red pupils, alabaster skin, sharp features, long pin-straight black hair, and pitch-dark attire, were enough to remind me.
+I did not recognize the voice immediately, but it was in perfect English and without a hint of an accent.
+His tall and slender figure, those red pupils, alabaster skin, sharp features, long pin-straight black hair, and pitch-dark attire, were enough to jog my memory.

 "What do you want, Victor?"
 I spat out his name in pure disgust.